vaultage-pm/vaultage/README.md

 - *pull* : pulls the entries from the database
 - *clear* : clear the screen
 - *logout* : clear all the in-memory authentication information
+- *pwd* : to change your local password.
+Once done, the next *push* will use the next password.

 cookies: